Skip to content

 Parameter Required Description

--v No Show verbose Ralph runtime details
+-v No Show verbose workspace submodule status and Ralph runtime details

 -t <team> No Team to operate on